-The organization has the rights reserved to adjust the prizes that were originally assigned to a competition.
-Admins and organisation members will at all times have the last word over anything regarding competition.
-Under extreme circumstances the admins will have the right to change the rulesets.
+The organization has reserved the rights to adjust the prizes that were originally assigned to a competition.
+Admins and organisation members will at all times have the final say on anything regarding the competition.
+Under extreme circumstances the admins will have the right to change the ruleset.
 Both admins and organisation have the authority to stop or cancel the competition.

 Only admin/referee-approved observers are allowed to spectate a match in-game.
 Admins have the right to kick unaccepted spectators.

 During the match the chat will not be used, other than greetings/gg and if connection problems occur.
 The team chat can be used, if present.

 The use of not freely available performance-enhancing drugs is strictly prohibited with the exception of substances required for medical reasons.